hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 <a href="figures/standard_arrival.svg" target="_blank">Open the diagram in a new tab.</a>

-1. Upon arrival of the movement at the Office of Destination, the Trader at Destination announces it by submitting the ‘Arrival Notification’ E_ARR_NOT (IE007) message.
+1. Upon arrival of the movement at the office of destination, the trader at destination announces it by submitting the ‘Arrival Notification’ E_ARR_NOT (IE007) message.
 1. The goods are released from transit.
-The Office of Destination sends the ‘Goods Released Notification’ E_GDS_REL (IE025) message to the Trader at Destination.
+The office of destination sends the ‘Goods Released Notification’ E_GDS_REL (IE025) message to the trader at destination.
 1. The office of departure sends the ‘Write-Off Notification’ E_WRT_NOT (IE045) message to the holder of the transit procedure.